 The worst of withdrawal symptoms will occur within the first week coming off of them.
 Physicians state that a taper or weaning off the benzo should always be conducted, as abrupt cessation is dangerous and can be deadly.

 Those that are taking short-acting benzos like Xanax, Ativan, or Restoril, may begin to experience symptoms within as little as eight hours.
 For the longer-acting benzos, like Valium, symptoms usually present within one to two days.
-The first couple days there may be some “rebound” anxiety and insomnia that occurs.
+In the first couple of days, there may be some “rebound” anxiety and insomnia that occurs.
 This means that the anxiety or sleeplessness that was first treated may surface again.
 Other symptoms include loss of appetite, nausea.

 By the time week two comes around, most people report the worst is over.
 Some symptoms will linger on through the second week, especially for those who have become dependent on the longer-acting benzos.
 Rebound anxiety can certainly be present in this stage, but overall, by the end of two weeks, most, if not all, of the withdrawal symptoms will be better or gone.

-Post-acute withdrawal symptoms (PAWS) may linger on past two weeks up to several months.
-These tend to be more psychological symptoms like depression, anxiety, and continued cravings and insomnia.
+Post-acute withdrawal symptoms (PAWS) may linger on the past two weeks up to several months.
+These tend to be more psychological symptoms like depression, anxiety, and continued cravings, and insomnia.
 It’s important to continue to seek professional support during this time to keep from falling prey to relapse.

 Long-term benzo users that have become dependent or addicted are recommended to attend a medical detox treatment center with licensed medical professionals.
 Around-the-clock monitoring by substance abuse professionals can help patients manage the uncomfortable withdrawal symptoms.